Bookbot

 Il Silmarillion

-• Painstakingly restored from Tolkien's manuscripts, this epic tale of Beren and Lúthien is presented as a continuous and standalone story, reuniting fans with the rich landscape and creatures of Middle-earth.
-Central to the evolution of The Silmarillion, this narrative was crafted by Tolkien in 1917, shortly after his return from the battle of the Somme.
-The story revolves around the love between Beren, a mortal man, and Lúthien, an immortal Elf, whose union is threatened by her father's fierce opposition.
-He imposes an impossible task on Beren, which sets the stage for their heroic quest to steal a Silmaril from Morgoth, the greatest of all evil beings.
-Christopher Tolkien endeavors to extract this tale from the larger work in which it was originally embedded, showcasing its evolution through various drafts.
-By presenting the original form alongside later prose and verse passages, he illustrates how the narrative transformed over time.
-This compilation reveals lost aspects of the story, enhancing the reader's understanding of its depth and significance within the broader mythology of Middle-earth.
+• Painstakingly restored from Tolkien's manuscripts, this epic tale presents the story of Beren and Lúthien as a continuous and standalone narrative, reuniting fans with the rich landscape of Middle-earth, including Elves, Men, Dwarves, and Orcs.
+This tale is pivotal in the evolution of The Silmarillion, reflecting the myths and legends of the First Age conceived by J.R.R.
+Tolkien.
+Written in 1917 after Tolkien returned from the battle of the Somme, the story centers on the love between Beren, a mortal man, and Lúthien, an immortal Elf, whose union is shadowed by fate.
+Lúthien's father, a powerful Elvish lord, opposes their love and imposes an impossible task on Beren to win her hand.
+This challenge leads to their heroic quest to steal a Silmaril from Morgoth, the greatest evil being.
+Christopher Tolkien extracts this tale from its larger context, illustrating its evolution through various drafts and versions.
+By presenting the original form alongside later prose and verse, he reveals aspects of the story that were lost over time, showcasing the narrative's development and the enduring significance of Beren and Lúthien's legend within Middle-earth.

 Beren and Lúthien